<dependency>

 Performs Main Argument Lookup for the

-given index
+given index or key.

 Examples

-Resolve the 1st main()
+Resolve the 1st main() method argument:

 {